workminik/workminik/README.md

 This is the account I use for _work-related_ stuff while [@lostfocus](https://github.com/lostfocus) is for private and OpenSource things.

-And yet, here is what I have done on my blog, my linkblog, my photoblog and that private Github account:
+And yet, here is what I have done on my blog, my linkblog and my photoblog:

 <!-- POST-LIST:START -->
 - [Hm.](https://lostfocus.de/2025/10/01/235166/)